 Transgender ID Project

-Click here for a quick reference guide on changing your name or gender marker in Massachusetts.
-Reference guides for CT, ME, NH, RI, and VT coming soon.
+Click here for a quick reference guide on changing your name or gender marker in Massachusetts or on federal documents like passports and social security cards.